Lighting expert since 1979

 A synthesis of orientation and luxury

 But it's not just the aesthetics that count.
 In a hotel lobby, lighting should be both functional and decorative.
-For example, the right lobby lighting can ensure that guests can easily read and find their way around, while also providing a sense of warmth and luxury.
+For example, the right lobby lighting can ensure that guests can read and find their way around easily, while also providing a sense of warmth and luxury.
 So the next time you enter a hotel, pause for a moment and take a look at the lighting in the reception area.
 Let yourself be inspired by the different lobby lamps and lighting concepts.

 Perhaps you will find the perfect spotlight for your own reception area.
 Whether it's a large, opulent space or a smaller, more intimate lobby - with the right reception lighting, every room becomes a place where guests feel welcome and appreciated.
 Because light can do more than just illuminate; it can enchant and inspire.